Cancellier27/FCC-website/README.md

 :scroll: A brief description of the steps that I used to build this page.
 Enjoy :hearts:

 :small_blue_diamond: 1.
-My first idea was to create something simple following the minimalist style but functional and user friendly.
+My first idea was to create something simple following the minimalist style, functional and user friendly.
 So I looked into some portfolios to have ideas to how to build my site structure and main color palette.

 :small_blue_diamond: 2.
 For the Home page I made it simple, I got a new font from Google Fonts called [Dancing Script](https://fonts.google.com/specimen/Dancing+Script) for my name and for the rest of the webSite I used the font [Nunito](https://fonts.google.com/specimen/Nunito).